Cyberian-Dev/entitykb/README.md

   via configuration.

-* **Not transactional**: EntityKB is not designed for ACID-compliant data storage and should never be used as the "System of Record".
+* **Not transactional**: EntityKB is not designed for ACID-compliant data storage and should never be used as the "system of record".
   EntityKB can be updated during runtime, but care should be taken to prevent data loss or corruption.

 * **No Machine Learning**: EntityKB is a software development platform without any out-of-the-box machine learning capabilities.
-However, it certainly can be used in larger ML-based projects and custom resolvers can be added that have "ML models" at their heart of the code.
+However, it certainly can be used in larger ML-based projects and custom resolvers can be added that use ML models for their entity detection logic.

 # Getting Started